 After baking, take your zucchini gratin out the oven and sprinkle it with butter covered Parmesan breadcrumbs.
 Place the zucchini casserole back in the oven for another 10 min or until it turns golden brown.

 Garnish with chopped parsley if you prefer.
 Serve your cheesy zucchini casserole while hot!

 It is possible to freeze this dish, but it isn't recommended.
 Zucchini holds a lot of water, so its texture and flavor might change drastically after being frozen and thawed.
-However, this zucchini casserole can be safely stored in the fridge for up to 3 days.
-Reheat it in the oven or the microwave.
+However, this zucchini dish can be safely stored in the fridge for up to 3 days.
+Reheat your casserole in the oven or the microwave.